-Over the past two years and eleven months, the military has detained over 200 journalists from almost 100 media outlets, charging 160 with a crime under nine separate laws, mainly incitement, "false news", and weaponized counter-terrorism provisions.
+Over the past three years, the military has detained over 200 journalists from almost 100 media outlets, charging 160 with a crime under nine separate laws, mainly incitement, "false news", and weaponized counterterrorism provisions.

 The military's sham courts have ignored domestic and international law and disregarded due process, sentencing 76 journalists so far to a combined total of 335 years imprisonment, with individual terms up to 20 years long.
-At least 62 journalists were languishing in prison by mid-December 2023, causing a chilling effect across the media and presenting severe challenges to media outlets' resources, capacity, and morale.
+At least 59 journalists were languishing in prison by February 2024, causing a chilling effect across the media and presenting severe challenges to media outlets' resources, capacity, and morale.